By the Numbers: Evaluation Data Helps Community Build Effective Programming

 Data collection may not be the first thing that comes to mind when you think about the hands-on work that happens in community, but it plays an integral role in designing initiatives that impact the people they serve.

-Shelby Corley, co-founder of Three Hive Consulting, ensures that programs are able to create programming that works in reality, by getting creative while collecting data at every stage of an initiative’s journey.
+Shelby Corley, a Credentialed Evaluator and co-founder of Three Hive Consulting, ensures that programs are able to create programming that works in reality, by getting creative while collecting data at every stage of an initiative’s journey.

 “We help people to look at their programs and initiatives and see what’s working, what’s not, and what recommendations from the data can collect,” said Corley, who worked with REACH Edmonton on the Bridging Together project for two years.